rafaqz/citation.vim/README.md

 `:Unite citation` for a full list of sources...

 #### Open files or show info from any source

+This autocomand set Control-o to open files and Control-i to show info

 ```vimscript
 autocmd FileType unite call s:unite_my_settings()